 Most Influential Women in Cannabis

-Hatshepsut and the Legacy of Cannabis in Ancient Egypt
+Hatshepsut's Legacy in Ancient Egypt

 Hatshepsut was one of the few female pharaohs to live in ancient Egypt, and by all accounts, one of the most successful.
 Though she lived over 1500 years before Christ, Hatshepsut was a truly modern woman- making public works programs and cannabis key components during her reign.
 She was a habitual user of cannabis herself, and an advocate for its’ use among females in ancient Egypt, to ease the pain of menstrual cramps and childbirth (Queen Victoria would also harness the power of cannabis for this reason much later on in the 19th century).